The following are the spouse visa UK requirements in 2023:

 - But do not submit a valid application…

 …any time you spend in the UK after the expiry of your visa awaiting a decision may be regarded as time spent in the UK illegally.

 This can result in you getting deported, or even banned from the UK.

-As such, it is extremely important to understand the steps above and ensure that the application you submit is valid.
+It is therefore important to understand the steps above and ensure that the application you submit is valid.

 You must meet the suitability requirements

-This requirement assesses whether there is anything in your character, your conduct, your immigration or criminal records that makes it unsuitable for you to be granted a UK spouse visa.
+In short, this requirement assesses whether there is anything in the applicant’s character, conduct, immigration or criminal records that makes it unsuitable for them to be granted a UK spouse visa.

 The requirements slightly vary depending on whether:

-- Your application is being submitted outside the UK (an ‘out-of-country application’); or
+- The application is being submitted outside the UK (an ‘out-of-country application’); or

-- Your application is being submitted inside the UK(an ‘in-country application’.
+- The application is being submitted inside the UK (an ‘in-country application’).

 Situations in which your application will be refused